ngi-nix/trackingthetrackers-etl/README.md

   * dependency (a.k.a names of the used libraries) (__categorical data__)

 It will make bitvectors out of all the (__categorical data__) inputs.
-And will make scalar (numberical) columns for the number of domains.
+And will make scalar (numerical) columns for the number of domains.

 ## Output